 100 km from the Calgary Tower | South on Hwy 2

 This antique shop is a cornerstone of Nanton’s Antique Walk.
 You’ll find it in the Keeley Building, which was built in 1909 as a hardware store and meeting space.
 Eventually the top floor was converted into apartments.
 Now you can shop for antiques on the main floor in the basement, through the maze of rooms upstairs and out back in a storage shed.
 There is furniture, jewellery, doors, windows, pottery, wood crates and all manner of old oddities for sale.
 For the right buyer, the building is also for sale.
-Sentimental Journey Antiques is the biggest antique store in Nanton, but there are others including Mosquito Creek Trading Post, Lost Ark Antiques, Iron Horse Gallery and Nostalgia Antiques.
+Sentimental Journey Antiques is the biggest antique store in Nanton, but there are others including Lost Ark Antiques and Nostalgia Antiques.

 1901 20 Ave., Nanton, 403-646-2439, sentimentaljourneyantiques.ca

 If you are from Calgary, chances are when you think of Nanton you first think antiques followed quickly by the candy store.
-Its wooden shelves are full of jars of candy to buy by the 100 grams, as well as packaged treats including salt water taffy, fudge, candy bars and lollipops.
-Some of it is hard to find elsewhere, but the real appeal is that it is all in one place.
+Its wooden shelves are full of jars of candy to buy by the 100 grams (currently pre-portioned due to COVID-19), as well as packaged treats including salt water taffy, fudge, candy bars and lollipops.
 Go to the back of the store to find the attached space selling antiques.
-And, from spring through fall, go next door to the ice cream shop to get an ice cream rolled in sprinkles in a fresh waffle cone.
+There’s also an ice cream counter where you can get a scoop (or two) rolled in sprinkles in a fresh waffle cone.

-This store is an ideal blend of shabby and chic, with tea mugs, pots and accessories on display and for sale.
+This store and cafe is an ideal blend of shabby and chic, with tea mugs, pots and accessories on display and for sale.
 You’ll find them on the way to the back corner where there are shelves of loose leaf tea in jars.
 Choose your blend – there are even custom blends like Cinnamon Girl and Prairie Rose Wild Strawberry – and buy a tin.
-Or, have a cup brewed to-go.
+Or, have lunch (we like the croissant sandwiches) and a cup brewed for dine-in or takeout.
 Iced tea by the cup is also for sale here.

 2109 20 St., Nanton, 587-737-0060, teazehri.ca